MEET OUR LEADERS

 Kristy currently advises nonprofits on development, fundraising, planning and management.
 Kristy has also provided management consulting and interim executive director staffing to nonprofits serving disadvantaged populations including the San Francisco Office of Financial Empowerment, HomeownershipSF, the Family Economic Success Workgroup and the Center for Economic Progress among others.
 As the first Executive Director of Tax-Aid, Kristy provided start-up leadership to the United Way of the Bay Area's "Earn It!
 Keep It!
 Save It!" coalitions in San Francisco and San Mateo County.
 Kristy began her career with the California Society of CPAs in Redwood City where as Deputy Executive Director she oversaw the operations of a $20 million organization with 30,000 members.
 Kristy has a Master’s Degree in Education Administration and is a former Charles Stewart Mott Foundation Community Education Fellow.
 She currently serves on the San Mateo County Commission on the Status of Women as well as advisory boards for Tax-Aid and Deborah’s Palm.
 She is a long-term and passionate San Mateo County Coastside resident.

-Georgia Antonopoulos, Board Member and Executive Director, Thrive
+Georgia D. Farooq (née Antonopoulos), Executive Director, Thrive